 — Star Wars (@starwars) September 2, 2020

-“We were lucky enough to have finished photography before the lock down,” he said during a virtual panel for the ATX Television Festival.
+“We were lucky enough to have finished photography before the lockdown,” said showrunner Jon Favreau during a virtual panel for the ATX Television Festival.

 “Thanks to how technology-forward Lucasfilm and ILM are, we have been able to do all of our visual effects and editing and postproduction remotely through systems that had been set up by those companies for us.”

-Favreau originally confirmed the start of shooting with an Instagram post on 13th November 2019, barely a day after the very first episode of series one premiered in America.
+Favreau originally confirmed the start of shooting with an Instagram post on 13th November 2019, barely a day after the series premiered in the United States.

 Furthermore, it’s been reported that a third season of The Mandalorian is already in the works at Disney+, with Jon Favreau busy working on new scripts during lockdown.